-Health and Safety Considerations
+Safety Considerations

 This apparatus has been designed and tested in accordance with IEC/EN 61010-1 and ANSI/UL 61010-1 Safety Requirements for Electrical Equipment for Measurement, Control and Laboratory Use.
 This manual contains information and warnings which must be followed to ensure safe operation and to retain the apparatus in safe condition.
+Special note should be made of the following:

-Safety Symbols and Signal Words Used
+Safety Symbols